Vescent/RUBRIColor-Firmware-Upgrade/README.md

        The 3 files in the .zip file need to be placed in the folder described in the instructions.
 DO NOT RENAME THEM!

+## Configuration S1.106_LD1.21_QT2.69 Prototype for test purposes
+1. Fixes bug that would leave the SHG temperature control in an on state after the cooldown stage.
+2. Fixes inoperative GUI feedback when using Serial API commands

 ## Configuration S1.105_LD1.21_QT2.69 Prototype for test purposes
 1. Adds:
 	Cool-down stage for SHG temperature heaters.
 Based on a timer that calculates the time from current servo on temperature to 15C.